 Well, you must be wondering – what is contextual targeting in advertising?
 Contextual advertising uses keywords on a web page to display ads.
 Unlike behavioural targeting, where tracking pixels and cookies are used, contextual targeting displays relevant ads based on content on the page.

 This has a positive impact on users browsing the web page.
 The ads remain contextually relevant, thus getting better viewability.
-In a 2020 study conducted by Seedtag and Metrix Quality, contextually targeted ads with rich media yielded stronger view quality.
+Thus, more and more business owners are enlisting the services of contextual advertising companies to promote their products/services better.

-Here’s an example to understand this better.
-The screenshot below is of a Wall Street Journal web page with the primary story of rising fuel demand.
+Here’s another example to understand contextual advertising better.
+The screenshot below shows a Wall Street Journal web page with the primary story of rising fuel demand.

-The ad displayed on the sidebar is of Winergy Gearboxes, a renewable energy product.
-Thus, this contextually relevant ad makes a lot of sense next to content related to depleting natural resources.
+The ads on the sidebar is for Winergy Gearboxes, a renewable energy product.
+Thus, this contextually relevant ad makes much sense next to content related to depleting natural resources.

 Contextual ads are based on the surrounding content on the web page you are viewing.
 For example, if you were to visit a technology-based website, you might see an ad related to gadgets.

 Here’s another example of the same.
 The following post by Verizon promotes a new Samsung phone on the technology publisher TechCrunch.

 Google AdSense and Contextual Advertising